 - Archiving, partitioning, replicating, and masking data

-How does DBaaS work?
+How Does DBaaS work?

 DBaaS is a service that is added to your databases that can streamline your day-to-day tasks.
 With automated one-click operations to simplify database management, DBaaS can eliminate tedious and time-consuming administrative tasks.
-It helps organizations accelerate business performance for DB admins to start their projects and run their workloads without delay.
+It helps organisations accelerate business performance for DB admins to start their projects and run their workloads without delay.

 Once you move your database to the cloud, you have the option to add software-as-a-service deployment.
 Doing so simplifies the processes required to make information available through internet-based connections.
 Storage consolidation can also be a benefit of moving a company's databases to the cloud.
 Databases in multiple departments of a large company, for example, can be combined in the cloud into a single hosted database management system.